dzjkb/dzjkb.github.io/_notes/masters/relevant work/RAVE.md

 - `n_out = 2` is for outputing 2 latent vectors - mean and logvar
 - looks like `n_channels == 1`? it's not set in any gin config
 - and `N_BANDS = 16` which are just represented as different channels for convolutions, which gives `data_size = 16`, so the input shape is `(L, data_size)`?
+- noted that using the (perceptual?) loss from [[MelGAN]] for the encoder gives worse (larger) latent space dimensionality
+- multiband decomposition based on [[Multi-band MelGAN]]

+**augmentations**
+- dequantization, random crop and allpass filters with random coefficient

 ## cached convolutions
 adapting fixed input length models to stream processing without retraining